UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_11.md

 `flake8` will tell us how and where our code is formatted poorly but it won’t make any changes to it.
 That is up to us.

+We will show you shortly, how to use `flake8` in your Jupyter notebooks.

 ---